Chat with a Librarian

 The First Page of Your Paper

 A common characteristic of APA style papers is to include a title page.
 This will be the first page of your paper, and the comments below pertain to the title page.
-Center the title page information, beginning with the title of the paper.
+Center-align the title page information, beginning with the title of the paper.
+Each piece of information on the title page is on its own line.
+Unless otherwise noted, there are no additional spaces between lines.

 The Second Page of Your Paper:

-When you have a title page, the body of your paper will begin on the second page.
+The body of your essay will begin on the second page after the Title page.

-Begin the page following the title page with the essay’s title.
-The title should be centered and in bold.
+Title: Begin the page following the title page with the essay’s title.
+The title should be center-aligned and in bold font.

-You must use citations for paraphrases as well as direct quotes in the body of your paper.
-The following sentence is a paraphrase including a citation with 2 authors & no page numbers (using paragraph numbers instead).
+Paraphrase example: you must use citations for paraphrases as well as direct quotes in the body of your paper.
+The following sentence is a paraphrase and includes an in-text citation for a source with 2 authors & no page numbers where the student uses paragraph numbers instead.

 For example: Police interrogation tactics can lead to false confessions, and young people with intellectual disabilities are especially vulnerable to this tactic (LaVigne & Miles, 2019, para.
 22)

-This is an example of how to cite a group author, such as American Red Cross.
+Group author: This is an example with a group author, such as an organization or company.
 Additionally, it shows how to cite a source without a clear publication date.

 For example: In part because of the widespread evidence that his confession was false, Brendan Dassey’s case has been taken up by several innocence projects, including one at the Northwestern Pritzker School of Law (Bluhm Legal Clinic, n.d.).